ianhomer/odin/README.md

 The Odin sequencer enhances a live musical performance by musicians.
 This includes the following use cases :

 * Composition support by trying out themes, progressions and riffs to help settle on a performance.
 * Jamming support by delivering common musical sequences that a band can jam around and practice.
 * Delivery samples at appropriate time during a performance.
 * Adjusting effects during a performance.

-Performances can be written in a DSL that describes the semantics and specifics of a performance describing chord progressions and musical hints, along with specific sound delivery.
+Performances can be written in a DSL that describes the semantics and specificsof a performance describing chord progressions and musical hints, along with specific sound delivery.

 The system will also support experiments involving how machines can enhance live musical performances and how musicians can act as conductor to the machine, perhaps letting go of the reigns entirely.

 Over time the system will drive other aspects of a performance beyond sound and will take direction from machine learning.

-# Release Notes
+## Release Notes

 The first release of this system will focus on driving live music performance via MIDI and will be installable on a Raspberry Pi to encourage portability and reduced costs.

-# Build
+## Build

     mvn package
     java -jar odin-server/target/odin-server-1.0-SNAPSHOT.jar